Update from the QCA:

 Tagged silk results

-The current competition is under way and interviews start on 18th September and run until 12 October – this is a tighter timetable than in previous years.
-Best-guess timing for candidates to hear if they are through to interview is either w/c 29 Aug or w/c 4 Sep – usually by email around 4.30pm.
+The current competition is under way and interviews start on 18th September and run until 12th October – this is a tighter timetable than in previous years.
+The QCA hope to let candidates know if they are through to interview on either the 7th or 8th Sep – I suspect it will be the 7th at around 4.30pm by email.

 There are 272 applicants for silk this year which is the highest number since 2009, when there were 275.